TrevCan/trevcan.github.io/articles/gpg.why.md

-Why is GnuPG acting up ?
+Why is GnuPG / GPG  acting up ?

 After trying several things to fix encryption and decryption in GnuPG I have no real hopes.
 I honestly don't know what to do but to keep asking.
 I've searched on